National Art Gallery in Ottawa : Things to Know

 After having an energetic and wholesome day at the gallery, the national gallery provides some amenities and services to make the trip complete and fruitful.
 Some of these are –

-• Dining – The national gallery provides a lot of options to dine from.
+• Dining – The National Gallery provides many options for where to dine.
 It has cafes and restaurants from which visitors can enjoy refreshments and meals.

-• Guided Tours and Audio Guides – Guided tours are led by well-informed gallery staff to better understand artwork and paintings.
+• Guided Tours and Audio Guides – Guided tours are led by well-informed gallery staff to understand artwork and paintings better.
 Audio guides are also available in multiple languages for ultimate comfort and complete understanding.

 • Events and Programs – There is always some event or program at the national gallery programmed to entertain particular visitors.
 It organizes lectures, workshops, and educational programs for different age groups and interests.